Dozens of documents naming Jeffrey Epstein’s victims and associates to be made public in 2024 – KION546

 Epstein was indicted in 2019 on federal charges of operating a sex trafficking ring in which he allegedly sexually abused dozens of underage girls.

 The multi-millionaire died by suicide in jail while awaiting trial.
 Prosecutors in New York indicted Maxwell on sex trafficking charges involving multiple victims.
-She was convicted last year.
+She was convicted in 2021.

 While the 2015 defamation lawsuit brought by Giuffre was settled in 2017 and placed under a protective order, parts of it have been unsealed since then as Giuffre, Maxwell and a number of third-party figures have debated what should and shouldn’t be released to the public.

-Note: Correction: A previous version of this story gave the incorrect year of Ghislaine Maxwell’s conviction.
-It was in 2021.